ravgotrasahil/ravgotrasahil-github.io/teaching/r/rxntime/rxntime.md

     ## Multiple R-squared:  0.1292, Adjusted R-squared:  0.1278
     ## F-statistic: 94.73 on 3 and 1916 DF,  p-value: < 2.2e-16

+As before, the first two terms are called "main effects."
 The last term in the model is an interaction variable, with an estimated coefficient of 39.1.
 It allows the joint effect of the two predictors to be different than the sum of the individual (main) effects.

 To understand the output, let's work our way through the predictions of the above model based on the fitted coefficients:
 \* Baseline scenes: (Littered=0, FarAway=0): baseline only (491.4 ms)
 \* Littered=1, FarAway=0 scenes: add the baseline and the Littered main effect (491.4 + 67.9 = 559.3 ms)